quixio/quix-streams/docs/publish.md

         .Publish();
     ```

-You can configure multiple conditions to determine when the Buffer has to release data.
-If any of these conditions become true, the buffer will release a new packet of data and that data is cleared from the buffer:
+You can configure multiple conditions to determine when the buffer has to release data.
+If any of these conditions become true, the buffer releases a new packet of data and that data is cleared from the buffer:

 === "Python"